 Western fast-food chains

 Similar to other countries, western fast-food chains are great drunk food options.
 When you get your munchies, you can get your fix at McDonald’s, Burger King, Wendy’s and more.
 Most of these places are open 24 hours a day and serve your typical burgers, fries and soft drinks.
 Fast food restaurants in Japan are very clean and most of them have WiFi and even sockets.
 If you need to sit around and drunkenly scroll through your phone, then head over to the closest fast-food restaurant.

 There are Chinese restaurants that are available throughout the day and night and for those of you that want something a little more oily and greasy, then this is the option for you.
 In most Chinese restaurants, you can get soup noodles, fried noodles, dumplings, dim sum and a lot more.
 Most of the Chinese restaurants tend to serve their food in big portions, so you need the meal to fill your stomach, then head on over to a Chinese restaurant for this delicious drunk food in Japan.

 One of the most popular Chinese restaurants for the drunks is Chinese Cafe Eight.
 It is unique because of the vast menu, cheap dishes, huge portions and authenticity.
 It is open 24 hours and have insanely mouth-watering options at all hours of the day.
 If you visit this restaurant, you will find female and male sex organs on the walls and they are considered to bring luck.

+There you have it!
+You’re ready for your drunk night out and make use of this list of munchies!
 A majority of these restaurants that offer drunk food are quite used to people coming into the restaurant intoxicated.
 They are used to people falling asleep at the table, being loud or just being drunk in general.
 Keep in mind to be respectful and be a reasonable drunk when satisfying your munchies in Japan.